Codium-ai/release-notes/docs/versions/latest/jetbrains.md

 ## What’s Next?

-!!! tip "File Mode Commands"
+!!! file "File Mode Commands"
     We plan to integrate additional commands such as `/enhance` and `/improve` into our File Mode chat.

-!!! abstract "Workspace Modes"
+!!! folder "Workspace Modes"
     Further enhancements to Workspace Mode are on the horizon, with a focus on Local Changes as well as Committed Changes, enabling you to review modifications before pushing them to your branch.

-!!! example "Workspace Mode Commands"
+!!! command "Workspace Mode Commands"
     We are also developing new commands for Workspace Mode, including `/issues` and `/recap`.

 **Stay Tuned!**